 - Crispy Chicken: In the batter we use a combination of all purpose flour, corn flour, and an egg white to make that crispy chicken.
 If you love crispy fried chicken, also try these Crispy Breaded Chicken Cutlets.

-What You'll Need for the Crispy Chicken
+Ingredients You'll Need for Dragon Chicken

 - Corn flour & Flour: Using a combination of both yeilds for a crispy coating on the chicken.